 The trick is to learn only one at the same time.
 If you try to implement them all in one go, you will most likely explode with frustration because it takes time.

-It takes time to build a solid mental trading framework for crypto.
+It takes time to build a solid mental framework for crypto.
 You should not expect yourself to learn these tips in an instant.
-But if you are committed to learning them, it will make all the difference for your trading.
+But if you are committed to learning them, it will make all the difference for you.

 Maximize your potential